 Network monitoring technologies examine network traffic as it passes specific points in the network and may take action to record, alter, or block the traffic in order to protect the sender or the recipient.

 Only Information Security is authorized to deploy and operate these technologies on a routine basis; Information Services & Technology (IS&T) and its IT partners may deploy and operate these technologies for short-term diagnostic purposes.
 Any other deployment or operation of network monitoring technologies that will expose traffic other than that of the individual operating the technology must be approved in advance by Information Security.
 Depending on the circumstances, review by the Provost or his or her designee, Office of the General Counsel (OGC) and/or Institutional Review Board (IRB) may also be necessary.

 Information Security may use the following monitoring technologies on the Boston University network:

 - URL / IP based reputation filtering

 - Netflow traffic monitoring.

-A description of how and where technologies are deployed will be furnished to the Information Security and Business Continuity (ISBC) Governance Committee upon request.
+A description of how and where technologies are deployed will be furnished to the Common Services and Information Security (CSIS) Governance Committee upon request.

 Commitment to Data Privacy